cscart/docs/en/user_guide/payment_methods/paypal_commerce_platform.rst

 *******************************************************
-How To: Set Up PayPal Commerce Platform in Multi-Vendor
+How To: Set up PayPal Commerce Platform in Multi-Vendor
 *******************************************************

 .. contents::